Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 3. Communicate with a service without knowing the address to it.

 # Setup
-Boilerplate code can be found in the root folder "workshop".
+Boilerplate code can be found under src in the root folder "workshop".
 The code consists of a clean Spring Boot application.

 # Steps